alysongwilson/ACAS/DOE5/program00.md

 provide commanders and their staffs the facilities and information required for making military decisions.
-Subsequently, the Training and Doctrine Command (TRADOC) Program Integration Office-Army Battle Command System (TPIO-ABCS) was assigned the responsibility for focusing TOC development.</P>
-<P>In early 1999, HQ TRADOC and the Army Digitization Office (ADO) requested
-that a high-level body (i.e., "TOC Summit") address the issues that resulted from the complexity of TOC development.
+Subsequently, the Training and Doctrine Command (TRADOC) Program Integration Office-Army Battle Command System (TPIO-ABCS) was assigned the responsibility for focusing TOC development.
+In early 1999, HQ TRADOC and the Army Digitization Office (ADO) requested that a high-level body (i.e., "TOC Summit") address the issues that resulted from the complexity of TOC development.
 Through the TOC Summit venue, it was recognized that the currently fielded SICPS-E system may not suffice as the